Chadius/creatingsymmetry/docs/pattern_lattice.md

 Rectangular lattice with pmg symmetry [(link to formula)](../example/lattices/rainbow_stripe_lattice_rectangular_pmg.yml).
 There is a lattice that connects the centers of 4 orange and green rectangles.
 The lattice is stacked throughout the pattern to make it repeat.

+Interested in more about rectangular lattices?
+Click [here.](lattice_rectangular.md)

 ## Square
 ![Transformed rainbow stripe image into a square lattice with p4m symmetry, forming a tilted purple and blue checkerboard pattern](../example/lattices/rainbow_stripe_lattice_square_p4m_and_p4g.png)